amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 component to each to position them in our world.
 As we defined earlier, our canvas is from `0.0` to `ARENA_WIDTH` in the horizontal dimension and from `0.0` to `ARENA_HEIGHT` in the vertical dimension.

-Keep in mind that the anchor point of our entities will be in the middle of the image we will want to render on top of them.
+Keep in mind that the anchor point of our entities will be in the middle of the sprite we will want to render so must take `PADDLE_WIDTH` in to account.
 This is a good rule to follow in general, as it makes operations like rotation easier.

 ```rust
 # use amethyst::{core::Transform, ecs::World, prelude::*};